Skip to content

 Frequently asked questions

-What is a flash guide number and how is it used in photography?
+What is a flash guide number and how is it used?

-A guide number is a single value that expresses a flash unit's power at a stated ISO and zoom setting, usually ISO 100 and the flash head at its widest or a standard angle.
-It lets you calculate the correct aperture for any flash-to-subject distance using the formula f-number = GN / distance.
-Higher guide numbers indicate more powerful flashes capable of illuminating subjects at greater distances or with smaller apertures.
-Manufacturers measure GN in either meters or feet, so always confirm the unit before using it in calculations.
+A guide number is a single value expressing a flash unit's power at a stated ISO and zoom setting, usually ISO 100 with the flash head at a standard zoom angle.
+It lets you calculate the correct aperture for any flash-to-subject distance using N = GN / d, or solve for distance using d = GN / N. Higher guide numbers indicate more powerful flashes capable of illuminating subjects at greater distances or with smaller apertures (more DoF).
+Manufacturers publish GN in either meters or feet — always confirm the unit before using it.
+GN is most useful with manual flash; TTL flash uses through-the-lens metering and adjusts power automatically.

-How does changing ISO affect the effective flash guide number?
+How does ISO affect the effective guide number?

 Guide numbers are calibrated at ISO 100.
-When you shoot at a higher ISO, the sensor is more sensitive and effectively amplifies the flash's reach.
+When you raise ISO, the sensor's amplified sensitivity effectively extends the flash's reach.
 The adjusted GN equals the rated GN multiplied by √(ISO / 100).
-At ISO 400 (four times ISO 100), the effective GN doubles because √4 = 2.
-This means you can either use a smaller aperture for more depth of field, or reach a subject twice as far away with the same aperture — a useful trick when shooting in large dark spaces.
+At ISO 400 (four times ISO 100) the effective GN doubles because √4 = 2 — you can either use a smaller aperture for more depth of field or reach a subject twice as far at the same aperture.
+At ISO 1600 the effective GN quadruples.
+This is useful in dark venues or large rooms where flash alone would not reach the subject at base ISO.
+Conversely, dropping to ISO 50 cuts effective GN by √2 ≈ 0.71.

 Why does distance have such a large effect on flash exposure?

 Flash follows the inverse-square law: intensity falls off proportional to the square of the distance.
-Doubling the flash-to-subject distance reduces the light landing on the subject to one quarter, requiring two full stops of compensation.
-This is why the guide number formula uses a linear distance but the resulting aperture changes by a square-root relationship — the math already accounts for the inverse-square falloff.
+Doubling the flash-to-subject distance reduces light landing on the subject to one quarter, requiring two full stops of compensation.
+The GN formula uses a linear distance but the resulting aperture changes by a square-root relationship — the math already accounts for the inverse-square falloff implicitly.
 In practical terms, moving a subject from 2 m to 4 m means you need to open up two full stops (e.g., from f/8 to f/4) to maintain the same exposure.
+This is also why a subject 1 m from the flash can be wildly overexposed if the meter expected 2 m.